 Visit Our Grounds

-Bucks County Audubon Society at Honey Hollow is located on 110-acre of trails, meadows, forests, ponds, wetlands, and streams.
+Bucks County Audubon Society at Honey Hollow is located on 110-acres with 6 miles of trails, meadows, forests, ponds, wetlands, and streams.
 Located on the property is a 1936 renovated barn that serves as the Visitor Center, as well as a historic waterwheel and spring house.
 The property offers beautiful rolling hills, enchanting forested areas, and picturesque landscapes.

 Enjoy the Trails

 Open dawn to dusk and free of charge every day.
 Get a Trail Map to plan your adventure.
 Dogs are welcome, but must be kept on leash.
 Please clean up after your pets.
 Please respect private property signs and borders.
 Please note that some area are open for education programs, but not for the general public.

 - See our Organic Garden.
 Agriculture is a big part of our history, and who does not love fresh food from the garden.
 Find out how to grow healthy and delicious vegetables organically, while watching our wonderful native pollinators!
 Garden plots are available each growing season.
 Full size plots are 4′ x 16′ and cost $50 for the growing season.
 Half-size plots are 4′ x 8′ and cost $25 for the growing season.
 If interested, please submit our Garden Plot Interest Form found here.